New Horizons Band Guelph Program Descriptions

 Think "Canadian Brass" only a bigger group and less travelling!
 A wide range of brass choir styles will be explored for Trumpet, French Horn, Trombone, Euphonium and Tuba.
 The focus will be on blending and balancing the brass sound with a fun and relax musical experience.

 Friday Mornings - 10 Weeks $130, Friday Mornings

 Do you have a heartbeat?
 Can you hit a bucket with a stick?
 Then you are OVER-qualified to join Adam for an exploration of rhythm reading, groove, time and fun!
 Enjoy the connection of group drumming, on buckets of course.
 All are welcome.

 Classical and popular music with Flutes, Clarinets, Saxophones, Oboes and Bassoons.
 Enjoy the richness of sound made by the fellowship of collaborating woodwind instruments.
 Experience how the various tambers of sound in the woodwind section fit together to create beautiful music.
 Approximately grade 2-3.

 Music Theory - Tritone Studio

 Winter - 10 Weeks $130, Tuesday afternoons 1-2:30pm,.

 This 10 week series of music theory lessons will help develop an understanding of basic music theory as it pertains to playing music in a concert band, choir or other traditional music ensemble.
 The content will focus on music notation, key signatures, time signatures and musical structures.
 Participants will also have ample opportunity to ask questions based on their current understanding of music theory.

 Music is provided, and you are encouraged to practice on your own time as well.

 We are a "Learning Band", not a "Performance Band".
 The primary focus is on learning and enjoyment.
-We do occasionally have "Sharing Sessions" where we invite family and friends to hear us, or share our music with the broader community.
+We do occasionally have performances where we invite family and friends to hear us, or share our music with the broader community.